Golgrax/jollibee-inventory/README.md

         -- Create the dedicated user for your application.
-        -- 'mysql_native_password' is often needed for older connectors or simpler setups.
+        -- For modern MySQL versions (8.0+), the server's default authentication plugin -- (often 'caching_sha2_password') is preferred and typically doesn't require -- specifying 'IDENTIFIED WITH mysql_native_password'.
+        -- If you encounter "Plugin 'mysql_native_password' is not loaded", using the command below is correct.
-        CREATE USER IF NOT EXISTS 'test'@'localhost' IDENTIFIED WITH mysql_native_password BY 'Test1234!';
+        CREATE USER IF NOT EXISTS 'test'@'localhost' IDENTIFIED BY 'Test1234!';

         -- Create the database for your application.
         CREATE DATABASE IF NOT EXISTS jollibee_inventory;